ON THE TRAIL

 . . .

-After this election season, I’ve decided that I want to pursue a career in political journalism.
+After this election season, I have no doubt that I want to pursue a career in political journalism.
 I spent my election night both in the field and in the newsroom, reporting on the general and local elections for the NPR affiliate in Gainesville, WUFT-FM.

 It’s an interesting time to be a journalist, but I’m ready for the challenges of the industry in what some consider to be a “post-truth” nation.
-I plan on continuing to use existing platforms of social media and learning how to incorporate new ones.
-And most importantly, I want to help the American people regain their confidence in the media and diminish the effects of fake news by reporting in an unbiased, factual manner.
+I plan on continuing to use existing platforms of social media and innovating my work to incorporate new ones.
+Most importantly, I want to help the American people regain their confidence in the media and diminish the effects of fake news by reporting in an unbiased, factual manner and shedding light what’s beneath the statements and legislative efforts.

 NOTE: All of the material was published on-location, with the exception of the infographics and the article, which were finished after.
 The timeline of my live-coverage is disclosed in the Tweet timestamps.